GillGate/crypto-pay/README.md

 ## P.S.

-Made to CryproBot with ❤️
+Made to CryptoBot with ❤️